How to setup Document Management Software Part 2/3: Non Required Profile Attributes

-In a DMS, there is zero reason to do this because the system to automatically tracks this information and allows you to organize your documents by that information.
+In a DMS, there are zero reasons to do this because the system automatically tracks this information and allows you to organize your documents by that information.
 In both Worldox and NetDocuments, I can customize the system to organize documents by either the Created Date or the Modified Date.

 In out our final part on how to setup Document Management Software, we will go over some other considerations.